Somatic Sessions

 ~ Dr. Gabor Maté

 Compassionate Inquiry reveals what lies beneath the surface of what we present to the world.
-Using CI, the therapist supports the unveiling of hidden assumptions, implicit memories, unconscious beliefs and body states that offer us some insight into what our distress is both trying to reveal and conceal.
-Through CI, we work to recognize the unconscious dynamics that our life and how to liberate ourselves from them.
+Using CI, can support the unveiling of hidden assumptions, implicit memories, unconscious beliefs and body states that offer us some insight into what our distress is both trying to reveal and conceal.
+Through CI, we work to recognize and liberate the unconscious dynamics that run our life.

 Qualifications